 Studies aside, let’s take a look at it from a physics standpoint.
 Inside the skull, the brain is surrounded by cerebrospinal fluid to cushion it from light impact.
 Concussions are caused when your head is hit so forcefully that your brain bounces against the inner walls of your skull.
 This results in chemical changes in the brain and sometimes stretching and damaging brain cells.
-It’s whiplash of your brain.
+It’s whiplash for your brain.

 If a person sustains a powerful enough hit to where the brain actually moves within the cerebral fluid, no mouthguard (no matter how shock absorbing it claims to be) will successfully prevent that movement from occurring.